janvi01/DSA/README.md

 # DSA
-A repository containing practice questions of my Data Structure and Algorithms.
+* A repository containing practice questions of my Data Structure and Algorithms.
+* Starting from 27 Aug.